arunshal/arunshal.github.io/index.md

 This page is created to share course materials (i.e. notes, presentations, homeworks/tutorials etc) to my students.
 In the current academic year (2017-2018), I teach **ME202-Advanced Mechanics of Solids** and **HS300-Principles of Management**.
 I also handle the laboratory course **ME232-Thermal Engineering Lab**

 I mainly work in Computational Fluid Flow and Heat transfer.
-My other areas of interest are  Classical & Statistical Thermodynamics, Contunnumm physics, Mechatronics & Robotics,  Applied mathematics etc.
+My other areas of interest are  Classical & Statistical Thermodynamics, Continuum physics, Mechatronics & Robotics,  Applied Mathematics etc.

 In my leisure time, I Sketch (on Paper or on Computer), Programme (C, C++ or Python) and Play Violin.